martinboers/plcnext-book/src/ch01-01-ip-address.md

 The factory default IP address of every PLC is 192.168.1.10/24, but you will probably want to change this to something that suits your local network.

-> Note: This chapter shows how to change the IP address of the PLC from the default value.
+> This section shows how to change the IP address of the PLC from the default value.
 In the remainder of this book, all examples will use the default IP address (192.168.1.10).

 Here are two possible ways to change the IP address of the PLC: